The more relaxed and comfortable ski adventure

 On our last full day in the mountain we ski above the tree line across the mountain following the U-shaped valley Ávtsusjvágge.
 This is the border between the older bedrock grinded for over billions of years and the newer mountain range created only 400 million years ago.
 A last downhill takes us down to Saltoluokta mountain lodge where we enjoy a hot sauna and a three-course-dinner in the restaurant.

 Distance on skis: 20 km, elevation gain/loss: +100/-400, estimated time out skiing: 7-8h

-After finishing the organic breakfast in the restaurant at Saltoluokta mountain lodge it is time to say good-bye and wish you safe travels home.
-We recommend you to arrange your travel home from Kebnats bus stop.
+After finishing the organic breakfast in the restaurant at Saltoluokta mountain lodge it is time to leave the mountains and head back to Jokkmokk.
+It is time to say good-bye and start your travel home.